areegelkholy/Multilinear-Regression/README.md

 ## **Mathematical Foundations**
 ### **Linear Algebra Concepts**
 Key concepts include:
-- **Matrices and Vectors**: Used to represent the independent variables and coefficients.
+- **Matrices and Vectors**: Represent the independent variables and coefficients.
-- **Matrix Transpose and Multiplication**: Fundamental for deriving the normal equation.
+- **Matrix Transpose and Multiplication**: Used for deriving the normal equation.
 - **Determinants and Inverses**: Necessary for solving regression coefficients in matrix form.

 ### **Statistical Concepts**